robertpiosik/CodeWebChat/README.md

 ## Enterprise security

-**Code Web Chat operates exclusively on your machine and does not collect telemetry.** Your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
+**Code Web Chat operates exclusively on your machine.** Your code and instructions are sent directly to chatbots via editor-browser communication channel run on local Websockets.
 For API tools, model providers are called directly.

 ## Community